haotang6/4181-final/README.md

    1. Run `./getcacert.sh`
    2. To install a client for a user, run `make install USER=<username>`.
 For example, run `make install USER=overrich` to get a client for `overrich`.
 There will be a `client-overrich` under the parent folder.
 Create more than 1 client for testing.

-Note: the `CAserver/config`, `server/config` and `client/config` files contain the ip addresses and port numbers that each component hosts on and/or connects to.
+Note: the `CAserver/config`, `server/config` and `client/config` files contain the ip addresses and por

+numbers that each component hosts on and/or connects to.
 The current configurations allow three components to run on one VM.
 If need to run on separate VMs, it is necessary to change the configuration files with appropriate ip addresses and port numbers, and the ip/port for the same component in different files